rlatjdgns/Tactnet/README.md

 ## Limitations & Future Improvements

 - **Half-duplex radio** — the RYLR998 cannot transmit and receive simultaneously, requiring reactive timing coordination between nodes.
-Implementing TDMA (Time Division Multiple Access) would eliminate collisions and enable truly autonomous multi-node broadcasting.
 - **Static routing** — relay paths are hardcoded in `main.cpp`.
-A dynamic routing protocol such as AODV would allow nodes to discover and adapt routes automatically when topology changes.
+A dynamic routing protocol would allow nodes to discover and adapt routes automatically.
 - **No persistent storage** — sensor readings are held in a 10-message circular buffer in RAM.
-Adding SQLite or file logging would preserve historical data across reboots and enable trend analysis.
+Adding file logging would preserve historical data across reboots and enable trend analysis.
 - **Single point of failure** — Node 1 is the sole broadcaster and dashboard data source.
 Distributing the broadcasting role across all nodes would make the network more resilient.
-- **Power consumption** — the Pi Zero 2W draws ~350mA continuously.
-Implementing deep sleep between transmissions and replacing the Pi with a lower-power microcontroller like the RP2040 would make the system viable for battery-powered field deployment.
+However, Half-duplex  will have to be resolved for nodes to trasmit and receive simulatenously when broadcasting.